Mariano Melgarejo: Legacy

 The loyalty that his subordinates had for him was mixed with fear: on one occasion, while at a social gathering on the second floor of the Palacio Quemado, he called his presidential guard and ordered them to march straight ahead.
 When the soldiers reached the balcony of the palace, they had to continue marching until they fell to the ground in the Plaza Murillo.
 It is said that there were some fractures, but no deaths.
 If they had disobeyed Melgarejo's direct order, another fate would have awaited them.

 However, there is more to Melgarejo than simply a mad despot who ruled with terror.
 Tomas O'Connor D'Arlach describes Melgarejo as follows:Many have compared him with the tyrants of Paraguay and the Argentine Republic, even with those of ancient Rome.
 We who judge him calmly - sine amore nec odio - and with the severe impartiality of history, do not see in Melgarejo a scheming and gloomy tyrant like Tiberius, nor the forlorn, suspecting and neurotic Dr. Francia, nor the madly bloodthirsty Rosas.
 All we see in him is... an ingenuously good man in whom passion, sensual instincts and organic compulsion had driven out the seeds of virtue that a careful education might have salvaged.
 As a man, as a president, he exercised absolutely no influence on the political life of Bolivia because he represented no idea or party...
 He was a true soldier, ignorant of civil law and appreciative only of physical force.But this noble man for some, and despotic tyrant for others, had great signs of compassion and coldness: in the morning he could execute a simple soldier and in the afternoon he could spare the life of a traitor.
 He was a man with a single indisputable virtue, his courage; Passionate about the arts and the beautiful facts of life, a devout Catholic, he could both laugh out loud when he saw the fire of a town, and cry when a child cries.
 The closest people knew how unstable Melgarejo's personality was.

 Currently, in the Church of Tarata, there is a skull embedded in one of its walls that is attributed to be that of Melgarejo.
 A popular belief is that this skull can grant wishes to whoever asks for them.

+Political views

+Compared to other dictators of Bolivia at the time, Melgarejo was different and supported capitalist economic policies.
+Mariano Melgarejo, attempted to privatize communal landholdings in the 1860s.
+He also advocated for militarism.

+The growing strength of liberal ideologues can be seen even during the notorious regime of Mariano Melgarejo, when the government used liberal ideology.